reubenja77/money-track/README.md

 - The 'clear' function defines to clear the terminal screen using os.system for clarity.

 ##### INTRODUCTION
-- The App welcomes the User and introduces itself as The Money Tracker App that helps the User manage their personal finances.
+- The App welcomes the User and introduces itself as The Money Track App that helps the User manage their personal finances.

 ##### MAIN MENU